zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       - Username: *atpc\_user*

-      - Password: enter the *\<atpc\_user Autonomous Database User Password\>* that you noted in the Prerequisites section above.
+      - Password: enter the *\<atpc\_user Autonomous Database User Password\>* that you noted in the *Prerequisites* section above.

       - Connection Type: *Cloud Wallet*

-      - Configuration File: *Browse* to and select your wallet zip file that you saved in your ApplicationIntegrationLabs folder above.
+      - Configuration File: *Browse* to and select your wallet zip file that you just saved in your *ApplicationIntegrationLabs* folder above.

-      - Service: *databaseappint\_high* (That gives us the best performance.)
+      - Service: *\<Autonomous Database Name (all lowercase without spaces)\>\_high* option.
+Select it from the dropdown list.
+The *high* option gives us the best performance.

       - Click on the "Save Password* field so you aren’t prompted for the atpc\_user password each time you activate your connection.